supermemo-wiki/SuperMemo.Wiki/supermemo.md

 > **^*^**: In IR, most material is gradually broken down into smaller chunks, hence the low average duration.
 >
-> **Nothing precludes an incremental reader from deliberately reading one topic for hours** at a time.
+> **Nothing precludes an incremental reader from deliberately studying a single topic or material for hours** at a time.
 Typical motivations include:
 > - studying for school,
 > - acumen for a subject matter.
 >